 Technology has made it possible to streamline a process by eliminating the menial and repetitive tasks – freeing up humans to deal with the more interesting and complex aspects.

-Using these tools, technology, knowledge and experience, here’s some ways a business can reap the benefits of a Virtual CFO:
+Using these tools, technology, knowledge and experience, here’s some ways a small business can reap the benefits of a Virtual CFO:

 - You don’t have to trudge across town to meet your typical old style accounting firm anymore.
 Hop onto Skype to meet the ‘best of breed’ professionals, who understand commercial reality.

 - Put your accounts on a cloud based system and your Virtual CFO will be able to access the information at anytime and keep tabs on what’s happening.
 They will be able to alert you to developments so you can address issues quickly.

 - Addressing issues in ‘real time’ means you pick things up quickly and save money and time rather than waiting for months to find out something has gone wrong.

 - Whilst an idea is fresh in your mind, speak with your Virtual CFO to discuss the merits/drawbacks of an opportunity.
 It could save you lots of wasted time on projects that aren’t viable or speed up making an idea a reality and reap the profits sooner.